ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 1. Back up the administrator user files and settings.
 2. Download and prepare cloud-init.
 3. Download and install Virtio drivers.
-4. Reset network settings to default.
+4. Reset the network settings to default.
 This step disables network access to the VM.

     For Windows 2012 and 2012R2, run the following commands: